kmkouokam/terraform-aws-modules-multistack-with-beanstalk/README.md

 3-Set up your backend: create a directory called db, If you change the directory name, remember to adjust the path in the terraform block.

-Add a terraform block for required providers in db-main.tf code.

 It will generate passwords for MySQL and ActiveMQ and store them in the parameter store in the system manager.